-Saponin is a glycoside substance derived from various plants that produce foam upon agitation with water.
+Saponin is a glycoside substance derived from various plants that produces foam upon agitation with water.
 Saponins possess a distinctive chemical structure and produce foam upon mixing with water, akin to detergents, with the ability to bind to water molecules and oil/fat compounds.
-In addition, a mixture was produced by using dried leaves of cedar and Rosemary mixed with distilled water and left for 20 days in a 90-degree oven.
+A mixture was produced by using dried leaves of cedar and rosemary mixed with distilled water, left for 20 days in a 90-degree oven.
 Subsequently, filtration paper was employed to refine their solutions, and upon desiccation of the residues, the primary active agents, specifically saponins, were acquired.
-Also, the critical micelle concentration of these substances, i.e., the cedar leaf, was determined to be 5%, while the Rosemary leaf was established at 8% by weight.
-Moreover, the amount of saponin in the materials is expressed in ppm, 40000 ppm Zizyphus spina-christi, and Rosemary.
-Moreover, The structure of Rosemary and leaf of Rozmary is shown in Fig. 5.

-Within this research, for cedar and Rosemary leaves, a 4% weight solution was considered, and these concentrations were assumed to be constant to observe the effectiveness of low-salinity divalent ions on surfactant materials and their interaction with crude oil.
-In addition, the divalent ions used in this study included magnesium, calcium, and sulfate, and their concentrations were calculated using a stoichiometric ratio.
-Moreover, a constant selective concentration of 0.01% mol of these ions was chosen for the experimental assessments.
-The structure of Zizyphus Spina Christi and Zizyphus spina-christi leaf is shown in Fig. 6.
+The critical micelle concentration of these substances, i.e., the cedar leaf, was determined to be 5%, while the rosemary leaf was established at 8% by weight.
+The amount of saponin in the materials is expressed in ppm, 40000 ppm Zizyphus spina-christi and Rozmary.Within this research, for cedar and rosemary leaves, a 4% weight solution was considered, and these concentrations were assumed to be constant to observe the effectiveness of low-salinity divalent ions on surfactant materials and their interaction with crude oil.
+The divalent ions used in this study included magnesium, calcium, and sulfate, and their concentrations were calculated using a stoichiometric ratio.
+A constant selective concentration of 0.01% mol of these ions was chosen for the experimental assessments.

-Fig. 5 The structure of Rosemary and leaf of Rozmary [1].
+Fig. 5 The structure of rosemary and leaf of Rozmary [1]

-Fig. 6 The structure of Zizyphus Spina Christi and Zizyphus spina-christi leaf [4].
+Fig. 6 The structure of Zizyphus Spina Christi and Zizyphus spina-christi leaf [4]